asciinema/asciinema-player/README.md

 ### Parsing other recording formats

-By default a recording is parsed with built-in [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format parser.
-However, if you happen to have a recording produced by other terminal session recording tool (e.g. ttyrec) you can still play it in asciinema player as long as you write a parser for it.
+By default, a recording is parsed with built-in [asciicast](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format parser.
+However, if you happen to have a recording produced by other terminal session recording tool (e.g. ttyrec) or a log file that you want to animate, you can still play it in asciinema player, as long as you write a parser for it.

 Custom format parser can be used like this: